zx80/flask-simple-auth/docs/TUTORIAL.md

     app.user_in_group(user_in_group)
 ```

-Then edit `app.py` to create a route reserved to admins which inserts new users:
+Then edit `app.py` to create a route reserved to admins which insert new users,
+with two mandatory parameters: `login` and `password`.

 ```python
 # append to "app.py"